muraronicola/Approximating-volume-computations-via-GNNs/README.md

-# Approximating volume computations via GNNs
+# Approximating Volume Computations via GNNs

 Project for Advanced Topics in Machine Learning and Optimization

 ---